So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

 bhojana karāila sabāke ākaṇṭha pūriyā

-At that time, Śrī Caitanya Mahāprabhu sat down with His personal associates and had every one of them fed very sumptuously until they were filled to the necks.
+Translation: At that time, Śrī Caitanya Mahāprabhu sat down with His personal associates and fed every one of them very sumptuously until they were filled to the necks.

 “Are you feeling sick?”